hyperledger/besu-docs/docs/private-networks/how-to/monitor/opentelemetry.md

     </TabItem>

     </Tabs>

-    You can also refer to this [Docker-compose example](https://github.com/splunk/splunk-connect-for-ethereum/blob/989dc2ccae7d8235bf3ce2a83a18cf0cd1713294/examples/besu-sync/full-sync/docker-compose.yaml).

 2. Start Besu with the [`--metrics-enabled`](../../../public-networks/reference/cli/options.md#metrics-enabled) and [`--metrics-protocol=opentelemetry`](../../../public-networks/reference/cli/options.md#metrics-protocol) options.
 For example, run the following command to start a single node: